matthiasschabel/OHSU-U01-HPP-2021/README.md

 (5) Comment out the line ```exportFiles = false;``` if you want EPS figures and XLSX output to be saved

 (6) Run ```analyzeHumanT2starData``` in the MATLAB command window.
-This will take a few minutes and open a large number of figure windows, reproducing all figures in the manuscript as well as a number of figures containing supporting information.
+This will take a few minutes and open 57 figure windows, reproducing figures 3-6 from the manuscript as well as a number of figures containing supporting information.
+Specifically (denoting manuscript figure number x, panel y as MFx.y and output figure z as Fz):

+  * F7 -> MF1.A and MF1.C
+  * F8 -> MF1.B
+  * F31 -> MF1.D and MF1.F
+  * F32 -> MF1.E
+  * F51 -> MF4
+  * F54 -> MF5
+  * F34-F37, F39-F42, F44-F47 -> MF6